 Ralph Waldo Emerson

-What you do, speak so loud that it makes it so difficult to hear what you’re trying to say.
+What you do, is speaking so loud that it makes it difficult to hear what you’re trying to say.